These companies are making big bucks off Americans' quest to find love

 Breaking News Emails

+Just in time for Valentine’s Day, dating app Coffee Meets Bagel let users know that it suffered a data breach that exposed private information from some users.
+Hackers were able to access a partial list of user information, including names and passwords prior to May 2018.

+Ashley Madison, the dating website for people looking to have an extramarital affair, was notoriously breached in 2015 and exposed the personal information of as many as 37 million users, many of whom had joined the site hoping to remain anonymous, for obvious reasons.
+Ashley Madison’s parent company ultimately settled a class action lawsuit for $11.2 million in 2017.

-Those users, who are in search of everything from a hook-up to a spouse, are swiping, scrolling, liking — and, in many cases, purchasing in-app upgrades — have made dating services into a market that is projected to be worth $3.2 billion by 2020, according to market research estimates.
+But dating app users in search of everything from a hook-up to a spouse, are swiping, scrolling, liking — and, in many cases, purchasing in-app upgrades — and have made the search for love into a market that is projected to be worth $3.2 billion by 2020, according to market research estimates.

 And there’s plenty more of the market these apps are hoping to win.